krzysztofplociennik/inko-frontend/README.md

 The link to the **live demo** is below.

 This is the frontend repository.
-Here is the [backend](https://github.com/krzysztofplociennik/inko-backend) side.
+Here is the [backend](https://github.com/krzysztofplociennik/inko-backend) repo.

 ## Purpose